leihs/leihs_documentation/sources/authentication/index.md

 * optional
 * quite simple to implement, no UI required
 * can be combined with sync service
-* real single-sign on is possible
+* real single-sign-on is possible
 * can replace sync service: create entities on request basis;
   not recommended (see IAM etc) but can make things quite simple
 * payload: user-id (or email, or org_id), lifetime of cookie, target_url,